ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

   Many checkers can infer that after `if isinstance(obj, str):... else:...`, in the else branch `obj` is not a str.
   This makes your code safer and your type checker happier.
-- Keep Types Up to Date: Treat type hints as part of the code documentation.
+- Keep Types Up to Date: Treat type annotations as part of the code documentation.
   If the code changes, update the annotations to match.
   Inconsistencies between code and annotations can be more confusing than no annotations.
   Running a type checker will catch these mismatches.